influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 to calculate the average `water_level` for all data where the field value of `level description` includes the word `between`.

-#### Example 8: Use a regular expression to specify tag keys in the GROUP BY clause
+#### Use a regular expression to specify tag keys in the GROUP BY clause
 ```
 > SELECT FIRST("index") FROM "h2o_quality" GROUP BY /l/